django-graph-api/django-graph-api/CONTRIBUTING.rst

 =======================

 We use `Github projects`_ to organize our ticket workflow.
-If there's `a particular issue`_ you would like to work on and it isn't already assigned, feel free to assign it to yourself and start work!
-If you just want to lend a hand, check out the current project and choose one of the tickets from the issues!
+If you want to lend a hand, check out the current project and choose one of the tickets from the issues!
+If there's `a particular issue`_ you would like to work on and it isn't already assigned, leave a comment on that issue indicating your desire to work on it.
+Then, start working!

 Start Developing
 ----------------